 Not all heroes wear capes – some ride in an ambulance.
-If you’re passionate about helping people, want to make a meaningful difference in your community and have a strong interest in the health and wellbeing of others, a career in paramedicine could be just what the doctor ordered.
+Are you passionate about helping people?
+Want to make a meaningful difference in your community?
+Have a strong interest in the health and wellbeing of others?
+Then a career in paramedicine could be just what the doctor ordered.

 What’s life as a paramedic like?

 No two days are ever alike in the fast-paced world of a paramedic.
 Paramedics perform therapies and administer medications according to protocol.
 They also transport accident victims, the sick and injured to medical facilities, and operate resuscitation equipment, life-support equipment and defibrillators.
 You can expect anything from attending accidents and emergencies to treating patients at road accidents, resuscitating people at beaches or pools, or treating heart-attack victims at shopping centres or in the home.

 You’ll work with patients from diverse backgrounds and cultures and treat anyone from infants and children to adults and the elderly.
 Want a career that can really take you places?
 A career as a paramedic can take you almost anywhere in the world, from your local community, to interstate, to overseas.

 What does it take to become a paramedic?

 It takes a special kind of person to walk in the shoes of a paramedic.
 As a first-line responder, you’ll need to keep a cool head when the pressure is on.
 Being able to think quickly on your feet and make rational decisions is also extremely important.
 After all, emergency situations often require on-the-spot decision-making.
 Having , and Highly valued abilities in paramedics include:

 - Problem sensitivity (noticing when something is wrong or likely to go wrong)

 - Deductive reasoning (using rules to solve problems)

 - Inductive reasoning (coming up with answers from lots of detailed information)